AmySnowhill/Portfolio/Tableau-Sample-Project/README.md

 # Tableau Survey Project
-Tableau dashboard and two stories built from survey data on technology use and demographics.
+This project includes a dashboard and two visual stories based on survey results.
-## 📊 Tableau Dashboard
+Screenshots represent the dashboard and story output created in Tableau.
 ![Dashboard](Screenshot%202025-10-06%20174946.png)
 ## 📘 Story 1
 ![Story 1](Screenshot%202025-10-06%20175003.png)